A lot of promises were made after Sarah Everard’s death, but what has actually changed?

 Sadiq Khan has been calling for misogyny to be made a hate crime

-Following the murder of Sabina Nessa, the Mayor of London, Sadiq Khan has called for misogyny to be made a hate crime.
+Following the murder of Sabina Nessa, the Mayor of London, Sadiq Khan called for misogyny to be made a hate crime.

 Speaking on Good Morning Britain, Sadiq described the violence against women and girls as an “epidemic” and wants men to be allies.